Why is gut health important?

 - do you suspect that certain foods are the cause of your symptoms?

-The importance of good gut health and digestion is a central focus in ancient traditions of medicine.
-And, scientific research confirms the role that gut health can have on many diseases.
-Even those outside of the digestive system.
+The importance of good gut health and digestion is a central focus in ancient healing traditions such as herbal medicine.
+Now, scientific research confirms the role that gut health has in many conditions.
 It seems that Hippocrates may have been right when he said “All disease begins in the gut.”

 Gut Health Testing